math-a3k/django-ai/README.rst

 and do the same steps, installing the requirements in a virtual environment from ``requirements.txt``

-For installing it in your project, please refer :ref:`here <installation>`.
+For installing it in your project, please refer `here <https://django-ai.readthedocs.io/en/latest/installation.html>`_.

 Features